Professional Development

 Virtual or in-person

-In this workshop, we will discuss how to bring anti-racism into the art classroom through observation and dialogue about artwork in the collection that connects with issues of social justice.
+In this workshop, we will consider artwork from MAM’s collection that connects with issues of social justice, and represents a range of voices and perspectives.
 Teachers will be introduced to established and emerging artists in the collection who are Black, Indigenous, and People of Color, and/or are part of the LGBTQ+ community.

 Eco Art